Therapy Focus Logo

 Post-intervention Assessments

 At the conclusion of the program, post-intervention assessments will be conducted to assess each child's skills and development.
-Final reports detailing progress and recommendations will be issued by 20 December 2024.
+Final reports detailing progress and recommendations will be issued.

 Our play-based therapy space